ChrisLindland/racecar-website/docs/maps/cartographer/cartographer_usage.md

 ### Creating the map
 <u>To get a .pgm file and a .yaml file</u> (*this is what our particle filter uses*):<br>
 Follow the same instructions as for running off of live data, but in step 2, instead of running `teleop`, run `roscore`, and in step 6, instead of driving the car around, run `rosbag play ~/bagfiles/<your_rosbag_name>.bag`.
-Save the map when the rosbag stops playing.<br>
+Save the map when the rosbag stops playing.
+(You'll know it is done when it prints "Done." in the terminal).<br>
 <font color="AAA0A0"> Note: Remember to kill teleop!
 If you don't kill teleop, cartographer will see the rosbag data and current data at the same time!
 Plus, since the `-a` flag passed to `rosbag record` means record everything, playing the rosbag plays drive command data!</font>

 <details><summary><u>Alternatively, to get a .pbstream file</u> (<i>not recommended; this is usually for further use within Google Cartographer</i>):</summary>